 Tatiane De Rossi, Brazil

-Tatiane is a doctorate student from Brazilian Biosciences National Laboratory, searching for saliva protein candidates as oral cancer markers.
+Tatiane is a doctor and researcher from Brazilian Biosciences National Laboratory, searching for saliva protein candidates as oral cancer markers.

 Yansheng Liu, USA